GetAmbush/deepx-zsh-plugin/README.md

 DeepX oh-my-zsh plugin
 ====

-A zsh plugin where we can share useful and fun to help in our workflow and quality of life
+A zsh plugin where we can share useful and fun commands to help in our workflow and quality of life

 please don't delete my hard drive